jnnnnn/cryptopals/devlog.md

     plaintext_1 = F'(ciphertext_1) xor ciphertext_0
     ...

 OK, writing out the formula like that makes the code much easier to write.
 Decrypt works.
 Use it to test encrypt.
 Fail.
+Try difflib to work out the difference.
+Wow, it sucks, it can't handle arbitrary bytes, even though it has a `diff_bytes` function.
+That's pretty dumb.
+Print bytes and compare by eye.
+Oh, need to strip padding before reencrypting.
+OK, working.